-HPCVL hosted the second "Complex Data and Analytics in Medical Research" symposium on October 21 & 22, 2014, which included twelve renowned speakers, a poster session, and workshop.
+HPCVL hosted the premiere "Advanced Computing and Analytics in Medical Research Symposium" on May 12th, 2015, which included several renowned speakers.
 Advances in technology have led to the availability of large volumes of data from a variety of research studies and clinical environments.
 This data can be processed, integrated, and stored to present opportunities for new understandings of disease and treatments, and has the potential to help save lives and billions of dollars throughout the health care system as well as potentially helping to create new products and methodologies.
-This symposium will examine several aspects of this opportunity and the issues surrounding the use of this data.
+This symposium examined several aspects of this opportunity and the issues surrounding the use of this data.

 HPCVL is proud to announce that we were selected as one of the "Best 10 Research Facilities" in Canada.
 The editor and publisher of Re$earch Money magazine helped compile a list of nine facilities and one company.
 The Backbone 200 consists of organizations, people, events and products that stand out, that contribute to our competitiveness and economic strengths, and-as in the case of our world-leading game developers-our ability to have fun and make money.
 See full article here.